• Search Keywords

 Multi-party co-productions

-A ‘three-way co-production’ refers to content produced jointly by an Australian co-producer, a co-producer from one of Australia’s co-production partner countries, and a third co-producer from a country that has a co-production arrangement either with Australia or the other partner country.
+A ‘multi party co-production’ refers to content produced jointly by an Australian co-producer, a co-producer from one of Australia’s co-production partner countries, and a third co-producer from a country that has a co-production arrangement either with Australia or the other partner country.

-Three-way co-productions can ease the financial burden on participants by enabling costs to be split three ways rather than two.
-However, they can also add extra complexity, with three sets of guidelines to satisfy, three countries’ market requirements to be met, and (potentially) three different currencies to be factored.
+Multi-party co-productions can ease the financial burden on participants by enabling costs to be split three ways.
+However, they can also add extra complexity, with multiple sets of guidelines and market requirements to be etm, and (potentially) three different currencies to be factored.

 The European model